Create instance templates

 • Public images.
 You can create an instance template that uses a public image and a startup script to prepare the instance after it starts running.

 Custom images are more deterministic and start more quickly than VMs with startup scripts.
-However, startup scripts are more flexible and let you update the apps and settings in your instances more easily.
+However, startup scripts are more flexible, which helps you update the apps and settings in your instances.

 If you're managing images using image families, you can specify the name of your custom or public image family in the instance template.
 For more information on image families, see best practices when using image families on Compute Engine.